tsamaya/opencage-esrijs/TUTORIAL.md

 });
 ```

-Create a function for the geocoding operations at the begining of the module (AMD require is only here for hint purpose):
+Create a function for the geocoding operations at the beginning of the module (AMD require is only here for hint purpose):

 ```javascript
 require([